-A mud kitchen in your outdoor play space may be just the thing your little learner needs for a great number of hands-on experiences!
-What does it take to create a mud kitchen?
-Mostly, it’s items that you already have at home, just moved outside.
+What does it take to make a mud kitchen?
+For the most part, it’s items that you already have at home but haven’t moved outside.
 Old pots and pans, spoons, forks and rolling pins are the tools you need.

-1. You child builds word skills by talking about feelings and textures.
-Gooey, sloppy, wet and dry are great.
-They each help your child learn new ways to express ideas.
+1. Your child can build their vocabulary by talking about their feelings and the textures around them.
+Exploring different sensations like gooey, sloppy, wet and dry can help kids of all ages learn new ways to express themselves.

-2. Science happens when children sort rocks and flowers and explore the bugs they find.
-They can observe what happens when we add more water to the dirt.
-Then, you can ask them why they think the mud changes or why the water dries away.
-These are great moments for discovery!
+2. Science is all about observing the world around us, and children are natural scientists!
+They can sort rocks and flowers, explore bugs, and see what happens when water is added to dirt.
+These are great moments for discovery, so ask them why they think the mud changes or why the water dries away.

 Want to see an example of how a mud kitchen works?
 Watch this video and see how other kids are cooking with mud!